 - Documenting the full extent of your losses, including future anticipated losses and intangible losses such as pain and suffering

-- Vigorously negotiating with insurers to try to reach a settlement that pays you fair and full compensation for your losses
+- Vigorously negotiating with insurers to try to reach a settlement that pays you fair and full compensation for your losses.

 - Pursuing your case in court if that is what’s necessary to get justice for you

-- Expenses for medical treatment and rehabilitation
+- Medical expenses for treatment and rehabilitation

 - Loss of wages or income when you miss work during your recovery